Here is a complete guide to shopping in Vietnam, which will make your Vietnam shopping experience all the more pleasant:

-This popular marketplace, the largest of the province, opens up right at the crack of dawn and has an absolutely fresh spread of cheap seafood such as shrimps, squids, fish, snail, clams and crabs.
-Morning time is the best time to visit this market if you wish to try out some really delicious authentic Vietnamese food.
+This popular place for Shopping in Vietnam is the largest in the province.
+It opens up right at the crack of dawn and has a fresh spread of cheap seafood such as shrimps, squids, fish, snail, clams and crabs.
+Morning time is the best time to visit this market if you wish to try out some delicious authentic Vietnamese food.
 Edible souvenirs can be brought here, and nuoc mam cham (fermented fish dipping sauce) and coconut candies are favourites among tourists.
 You can also buy unique and traditional Vietnamese souvenirs like Cham textiles and ceramic gifting items as well.
 Visit the Phan Thiet Central Market for a quick glimpse into the lifestyle of Vietnam.

 B. Shopping Malls in Vietnam

 18. Takashimaya Ho Chi Minh City